Marina-MM285/Unidad-3_PHP/docs/Proyecto_Navidad/index.md

 -----------------------------
 ## Funcionamiento
-Añadimos a "samuel" a nuestra base de datos
+Añadimos a "samuel" a nuestra base de datos.

 ![registro de usuario](reguser.png)